 Afternoon session – 2-4

-*NOTE* Most workshops are just $5 per person for each class, or $15 for the month.
-If price is a burden, contact The Vanishing Wheelchair.
+*NOTE* If price is a burden, contact The Vanishing Wheelchair.
 For further information for group costs in our facility or yours contact T.J.
 Shimeld at TJ Shimeld.

 Magic Workshop: Sleight of Hand Basics on Wednesday, further classes based on interest.